5pencer5mith/Image-Editor/README.md

-This is a very simple .bmp image editor.
+This is a very simple .bmp specific image editor created as part of a project for a computer science course at SUU.
 You can load images using drag and drop, doodle on them, and re-save the image.
-This Project was part of a Computer Architecture course taken at SUU.
+The .jar file runs on windows machines only.